About me

 Hello, welcome to my webpage!

-Currently, I am Korea in Global Affairs postdoctoral fellow at the American University’s School of International Service in Washington, DC.
+Currently, I am the Korea in Global Affairs postdoctoral fellow at the American University’s School of International Service in Washington, DC.
 My work explores the impact of US industrial policy on Korea’s global companies.
 By applying advanced empirical methods, I analyze how these companies navigate and respond to supply chain diversification strategies, offering insights that are increasingly relevant in today’s interconnected global economy.

 I invite you to explore my work, connect with me for collaborations, or simply follow my latest professional developments.